List of Mercedes-Benz trucks: Kurzhauber (1959–1988)

 Cab-over-engine versions (LP) of most of the trucks were also available; the cabins were built by Wackenhut until the introduction of the "cubic" cab LP-series.

 1st generation (OM312, OM321, OM322 engines), 19591963

 2nd generation (OM352 engine), 19631970

-The nomenclature: In 1963 for simplification a new index system was introduced: a four-digit model series designation, where the first one or two first digits indicate the rounded GVW in tones, and the last two figures - the engine power to tens of horsepower.
-This index system is in use until now.
+The nomenclature: In 1963 a new designation system was introduced: a three- or four-digit number where the first one or two digits indicate the rounded GVW in tones, and the last two figures indicate the engine power to tens of horsepower.
+This index system remains in use until now.